 Modern Trends in Litter Size

 In recent years, there has been a notable trend towards larger litter sizes in commercial pig farming.
-This increase is primarily driven by advancements in genetics and improved management practices.
-However, larger litters also present challenges, such as increased pre-weaning mortality and reduced piglet birth weight.
+That's why this increase is primarily driven by advancements in genetics and improved management practices.
+Even so, larger litters also present challenges, such as increased pre-weaning mortality and reduced piglet birth weight.
 Farmers are increasingly focusing on strategies to mitigate these challenges and improve overall piglet survival rates.

 One of the key trends in modern pig farming is the adoption of precision livestock farming technologies.
-These technologies use sensors, data analytics, and automation to monitor and manage individual animals or groups of animals.
-For example, sensors can track sow feed intake, body condition, and activity levels, providing valuable information for optimizing nutrition and management.
+Think about it: these technologies use sensors, data analytics, and automation to monitor and manage individual animals or groups of animals.
+Take this: sensors can track sow feed intake, body condition, and activity levels, providing valuable information for optimizing nutrition and management.
 Automated feeding systems can deliver precise amounts of feed to each sow, ensuring that they receive the nutrients they need to support their developing litters.

 Tips and Expert Advice